josiegleeson/SimReadTruncs/README.md

 # SimReadTruncs

-### Simulate read truncations observed in ONT direct RNA sequencing data (PCR-cDNA under dev).
+### Simulate read truncations observed in ONT direct RNA sequencing data.

 This Rscript simulates read truncations characteristic of Oxford Nanopore direct RNA sequencing data.
-It generates reads with transcript coverage distributions similar to real reads by utilising kernel density estimates to model the lengths and 3' end sites of simulated reads.
+It generates reads with transcript coverage distributions similar to real reads by utilising a linear regression and kernel density estimates to model the lengths and 3' end sites of simulated reads.

 #### Dependencies (R):
 - Biostrings (Bioconductor)